Call for Journal Articles

-The Hungarian Historical Review invites submissions for its second issue in 2021, the theme of which will be
+The Hungarian Historical Review (hunghist.org) invites submissions for its third issue in 2024, the theme of which will be:

-Deadline for the submission of papers: Sunday, 28 February 2021
+Deadline for the submission of accepted papers: May 31, 2024.

-Please send an abstract of no more than 500 words and a short biographical statement with a selected list of your five most important publications (we do not accept full CVs).
+Please send an abstract of not more than 500 words and a short biographical note with a selected list of the author’s three most important publications (avoid full CVs) not later than February 15, 2024.

-The editors will ask the authors of selected abstracts to submit their final articles (max.
-10,000 words) no later than Sunday, 28 February 2021 in English.
-The articles will be published after a double-blind peer-review process.
-We provide proofreading for contributors who are not native speakers of English.
+The editors will ask the authors of selected papers to submit their final articles (max.
+10,000 words) no later than May 31, 2024.

-All articles must conform to our submission guidelines: http://hunghist.org/index.php/for-authors
+All articles must conform to our submission guidelines.

 The Hungarian Historical Review is a peer-reviewed international quarterly of the social sciences and humanities, the geographical focus of which is Hungary and East-Central Europe.
 For additional information, including submission guidelines, please visit the journal’s website: www.hunghist.org